JustRensy/todo-hooks/README.md

 # Todo App

-Simple work in progress todo application built to learn React Hooks such as useState and useContext.
+Simple work in progress todo application built to learn React Router and the Context API.

 ## Installation